Roasted Almond Chocolate

 Method:

-a medium size sauce pan filled of water on a burner.
-Over it place a large mixing
+Place a medium size sauce pan filled of water on a burner.
+Over it place a large mixing bowl, add milk chocolate/dark chocolate bar in the bowl and turn on the flame.

-the flame and allow the chocolate bowl to rest into the hot water.
-At this
+Once started to boil, turn off the flame and allow the chocolate bowl to rest into the hot water.
+At this stage, give the chocolate a stir.

 Make sure no lumps stay behind and when dripped through the spoon it should fall off smooth, just like every other liquid we pour.
-If the chocolate is not melted properly, turn on the flame again and repeat the same procedure.

 *Note: A single drop of water/milk can entirely ruin your chocolate, so be cautious while placing the bowl into the water; don’t let water splash into it.

-chop almonds into small chunks and dry roast them on a low flame.
+Meanwhile, chop almonds into small chunks and dry roast them on a low flame.

 In a chocolate mould, pour liquid (melted) chocolate to half of the mould’s height, add chopped almonds on the top of it and pour over the remaining chocolate to its brim.

-the mould inside the deep fridge for 10 minutes and de-mould it by gently
+Keep the mould inside the deep fridge for 10 minutes and de-mould it by gently tapping on the outer side of the mould.

-no restriction as to which mould to use.
+*There’s no restriction as to which mould to use.
 It can be silicon or plastic.*

 Comments